Fareshares aims to provide good food for the community at affordable prices.

 For bulk foods like grains, pulses, seeds and nuts, please bring your own containers and bags.

 We look forward to seeing you, and we appreciate your support, so please keep coming to Fareshares!

 We are at 56 Crampton Street, London SE17 3AE

-Fareshares is a non-profit-making community project that stocks simple unadulterated food (often called wholefoods) and related products.
+Fareshares is a non-profit-making community project that stocks simple unadulterated, minimally processed food (often called wholefoods) and related products.
 It was set up in 1988 by local people to provide good food for the community at affordable prices in the belief that decent food is a basic necessity for health, regardless of means.

 Food not profit

 The co-op stocks grains, beans and pulses, fresh bread, fruit and veg, dried fruit and nuts and other food and household products.
 Most stock is organic and everything is bought in bulk and sold as cheaply as possible.
 In addition the shiftworkers and any others who help Fareshares take no wages and we add only a small margin to help cover running costs.

 Fareshares supports patterns of consumption that promote social justice and sustainable agriculture and fosters an awareness of the political and ecological effects of consumer actions.
 To do this as much stock as possible is organic, local and ethically sourced.
 All of it is animal, sugar and GMO-free.
 Wherever possible we support other co-operatives and collectives that work for the same aims.

 Not a shop, an experiment in community

 The store is open to anyone who wants to use it.
 It operates on a DIY basis, where you bring your own bags and containers (helping you towards your zero-waste lifestyle), weigh out and price up the goods you want, and add up the total cost of the things you’re buying.
 Paper, pens and calculators are next to the till.
 If you need help, haven’t used Fareshares before or can’t find something ask the shiftworkers, who are also there to collect the money for what you take.